Ragnarok Online 2: The Gate of the World: Beta phases

-In December 2006, Gravity finally began accepting applications for the first closed beta test in South Korea.
-The first closed beta officially ended on December 29, 2006.
-Application to participate in this beta was made available for a week (during the second week of December, 2006).
-Over 190,000 applications were submitted but only 2000 were chosen to participate for a period of three days (from December 27 to December 29).
+In December 2006, Gravity began accepting applications for the first closed beta test in South Korea.
+The first closed beta officially ended on December 29.
+Application to participate in this beta was made available for a week.
+Over 190,000 applications were submitted but only 2000 were chosen to participate for a period of three days (December 27-29).
 Due to several technical issues and server tweaking, the total testing time was only about 10 hours.
 According to an interview between the Korean newspaper Chosun Ilbo and developer Team Mercury, the main goal for the first closed beta was to test characters.
 They wanted to see how gamers would react to the overall feel of the game as well as whether character designs were accepted by them.

 For the second phase of the Korean closed beta, 3,000 users were automatically accepted upon registration and login via the website, with another 5,000 being selected before and on February 22, 2007.
 The original closed beta testers were also given access to phase two.
 Towards the end of this phase, a special event invited 10,000 additional players to join testing, leading to a total of 20,000 selected accounts.

 The third phase of the Korean closed beta ran from April 26 to May 5, 2007.
 It was open for 100,000 registered users as well as those players from the previous closed beta.
 In order to balance the large amounts of traffic, Gravity opened a second server at the start of the third phase.

-The final phase of testing was the Korean Open Beta running from May 28, 2007 to an unannounced date, where the final release of the game is expected right after.
-It is open to all Korean citizens with a Korean resident registration number and during the first week, the servers went through severe maintenance as each server quickly filled up.
+The final phase of testing was the Korean open beta running from May 28, 2007, to an unannounced date, where the final release of the game was expected right after.
+It was open to all Korean citizens with a Korean resident registration number and during the first week, the servers went through severe maintenance as each server quickly filled up.
 Several more servers were opened shortly after to fit the demand, including several age 18 and up only servers to accommodate those who wish to participate in a player versus player environment.
 The focus during open beta was game balance and mechanics.
-The game content is similar to the previous closed betas and it is expected to see a greater release of content in the near future, but most likely after the game is released.
+The game content was similar to the previous closed betas and was expected to see a greater release of content in the near future, but most likely after the game was to be released.

-In 2008, the Korean Open Beta had condensed its number of servers to just two.
-By this point, the game's population had also seen a dramatic decrease since it first opened in May 2007 - many areas in the game such as Hodemines and Prontera were usually found to be empty.
+In 2008, the Korean open beta had condensed its number of servers to just two.
+By this point, the game's population had also seen a dramatic decrease since it first opened in May 2007 – many areas in the game such as Hodemines and Prontera were usually found to be empty.